vegetarian recipes site header

 Asafoetida Asafetida - Hing Spice

-It is a native of Persia (Iran).
-It is a resin like gum from the dried sap that is extracted from the stem and roots.
-It is difficult to grate and is usually crushed and powdered.
-The fine powder from is available and usually contains wheat/rice flour and gum Arabic.
+Asafetida is a native of Persia (Iran).
+It is naturally available in Afganistan, Iran, Pakistan, India.
+'Asa' means 'resin'.
+Asafoetida is a resin like gum from the dried sap that is extracted from the stem and roots.

 It has a unique pungent smell and flavor when raw.
 Some people find the raw smell unpleasant and overpowering but when the dish is cooked, it adds a smooth flavor similar to leeks, onions, garlic (though not exactly the same).